Economic zone data-enabled predictive control for connected open water systems: Results

 \subsection{Control results}

 During online implementation, the optimized parameter $\alpha^{*}$ is applied for determining the control target zone $\mathbb{Z}_{t}$ for the economic zone DeePC controller (referred to as EZ-DeePC).
 The controller parameters are the same as those for Bayesian optimization.
-In the control process, an initial trajectory of $T_{ini}$ steps is generated using a PID controller~\cite{astrom1995PID}.
+In the control process, an initial trajectory of $T_{ini}$ steps is generated using a PID controller~\citep{astrom1995PID}.
 We evaluate the closed-loop system operation performance over $N=1000$ sampling periods.
 The mean absolute error (MAE) for zone tracking is computed by averaging the absolute deviation of water levels from the desired zone:

 Figure \ref{fig:y_bo_res} shows the output trajectories and the corresponding zone reference trajectories generated by the proposed EZ-DeePC controller, based on the optimized control target zone.
 As shown in Figure \ref{fig:y_bo_res}, the output trajectories remain within the output constraint set $\mathbb{Y}$ such that the safety constraints are satisfied.
-Moreover, all water levels remain within the desired zone for 97.04\% of the total time instants.
+Moreover, all water levels remain within the desired zone for 97.04\% of the total time instants, which highlights the robustness of the proposed method against external disturbances.
 The maximum deviation from the desired zone across all branches during the control process is 0.041 m, and the zone tracking MAE is $3.73\times 10^{-4}$ m, which demonstrates good zone tracking performance.
 Although some fluctuations are observed, the water levels of all 14 branches tend to stabilize near the upper bounds of their respective control target zones.
 This behavior may be attributed to minimizing energy consumption by maximizing water storage and reducing total discharge from the system.
 The real-time energy consumption under the EZ-DeePC controller is shown by the solid red line in Figure~\ref{fig:energy_bo_compare}.
-The average energy consumption per sampling period (0.5 h) is 33.5 kWh.
+The average energy consumption per sampling period (0.5 hour) is 33.5 kWh.